scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/put_bucket_policy.rst

 bucket, the calling identity must have PutBucketPolicy permissions on the specified bucket and belong to the bucket owner's account to use this operation.

-In the absence of PutBucketPolicy permissions, Zenko returns a ``403 Access Denied`` error.
-If the permissions are correct, but you are not using an identity that belongs to the bucket owner's account, Zenko returns a ``405 Method Not Allowed`` error.
+In the absence of PutBucketPolicy permissions, XDM   returns a ``403 Access Denied`` error.
+If the permissions are correct, but you are not using an identity that belongs to the bucket owner's account, XDM   returns a ``405 Method Not Allowed`` error.

 .. important::